 You can keep in cooking the rice, on low heat.
 This will evaporate the water and dry out the rice a bit.
 The low heat is essential so that you don’t force the grains open.
 You can cover your pot to keep on cooking, but pay close attention to the rice so that you don’t overcook it.

 This works for Spanish rice as well.
 You just need to keep on cooking it on a low heat until the water boils off.
 How to fix mushy Spanish rice without using the pot?
 There is another way you can use for any kind of wet rice that hasn’t gone mushy yet.
 That would be to remove the rice from the pot and place it on a baking sheet.
-Then, bake that in the oven for a few minutes to evaporate the water.
+Then, bake that in the

 You could also try to drain the water off the rice.
 You can do that by draining the rice through a fine mesh sieve or just opening the lid slightly on the pit and turning it on its side to drain out the water.